 The Great Ramses II temple was reassembled recently at the front of a fake mountain and it is now designed like a basketball court.
 This fake mountain resembles a solid rock and looks so real from a distance.
 According to archaeologists, the big sizes of the statues at the temple were probably intended for scaring off potential enemies who approached the country’s southern region along the Nile.
 Daily flights are offered by Egypt Air to Abu Simbel and there are also many other smaller flights offering connections between Abu Simbel and the Aswan.

 Abu Simbel town is quite small and you can navigate most of it on foot.
-Most travelers come here for their day trip as it is the best time to see those magnanimous temples built here that makes pyramids even less majestic.
+Most travelers come here for their day trip as it is the best time to see those magnanimous temples built here that make pyramids even less majestic.
 The main attraction in Abu Simbel is the Great Temple of Ramses II.
-There four huge statues of Ramses and you will enjoy touring all over the temples.
-The Temple of Hathor is well reputed to be one of the best preserved Egyptian temples and it is a historical feature today.
+These four huge statues of Ramses and you will enjoy touring all over the temples.
+The Temple of Hathor is well reputed to be one of the best-preserved Egyptian temples and it is a historical feature today.
 The Sound and Light Show is a thrilling entertainment show to be part of in Abu Simbel.
 Every visitor is given headphones so that they can listen to the commentaries in different languages.

 Before you arrive at Abu Simbel, it is advisable that you read a lot of literature about the history of the temples so that you can gain a better understanding while there.
 This is because you are likely to have a limited time in Abu Simbel and you will barely manage to read writings on the stone carvings.
 Abu Simbel temples have now been reconstructed and give them an entirely real appearance.